wavestorms/wavestorms.github.io/publications.md

 # Other dissemination activities

-1. Lucile: co-convener of Open Session on the Magnetosphere, EGU General Assembly, Vienna, Austria, 2025.
+1. Turc, L.: co-convener of Open Session on the Magnetosphere, EGU General Assembly, Vienna, Austria, 2025.

-2. Veera: organisation and talk at the Night of Science, Tiedekulma, Helsinki, Finland, 2025.
+2. Lipsanen, V.: public talk on space weather and event organisation at the Night of Science, Tiedekulma, Helsinki, Finland, 2025.